 Federation of Darlington Nursery Schools

-1. How does the school know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs?
+- How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 School staff make continuous observations of all children in our care, both academically and in their wider school lives.
 These observations, along with assessment data, may highlight issues or concerns for particular children.

-Where this is the case, in the first instance, your child's keyworker will have a conversation with you.
-If after that conversation and a sharing of concerns, we agree that further investigation or intervention is required we will meet with the school special needs co-ordinator, (SENCo) Mr Parker, and discuss what we need can do together.
+Where this is the case, in the first instance, your child's key worker will have a conversation with you.
+If after that conversation and a sharing of concerns, we agree that further investigation or intervention is required we will meet with the school Special Educational Needs Co-ordinator, (SENCo) Helen Dummett and discuss what we can do together.

-If any parent has concerns about a child’s learning or development that have not been raised in previous conversation please arrange to meet with either the keyworker or the SENCo.
+You know your child best!
+If as a parent/carer you have concerns about your child’s learning or development that have not been raised in previous conversations, please arrange to meet with either the key worker or the SENCo.

 Additional support can take many forms.
 It may be that particular aids are needed or access to relevant therapies (for example, Speech and Language Therapy or Occupational Therapy).
-It could also be that other professionals become involved (e.g. Educational Psychology or a consultant Paediatrician).
+It could also be that with your consent other professionals may become involved (e.g. Educational Psychology or a consultant Paediatrician).
 In some cases, an additional adult may be required to support children directly in class.

-In our schools, the majority of children’s needs are met through Quality First Teaching.
+This approach is part of Quality First Teaching.
 This is where delivery or tasks set are adjusted to suit your child’s learning style or needs.
 For instance, a child with a visual impairment may require larger visual aids, but not necessarily easier tasks.
 A child with developmental delay, may require tasks set that are at the child’s stage of learning rather than age-appropriate.
 It may also be that a child struggles with auditory learning and requires visual prompts to support them.